 Be sure to ask them about anything you’re not fully knowledgeable about, as it could be dangerous if you don’t.
 Also, be aware that you do not need a prescription to get one of these devices.

-Decide on type
+Decide on a Mouthpiece Type

 You should know what each type does and what it’s best for in order to decide on what is right for you.
 This can be a bit tricky, so don’t feel afraid to talk to a medical professional trained in this area, as it can erase a lot of stress.